 Gap years provide students with the chance to learn more about themselves as well as their academic and personal interests.
-More than simply a travel or study abroad experience, the Cape Eleuthera Institute offers a unique gap year experience based in ecology, sustainability, and adventure education.
+More than simply a travel or study abroad experience, the Cape Eleuthera Institute offers a unique gap year experience based on ecology, sustainability, and adventure education.
 Students work alongside researchers, embark on expeditions, and develop their connection to the natural world.

 Learning is hands-on and tangible.
 Our classes in ecology, environmental issues and marine science immerse students in the local environment.
-An important focus in the curriculum is to translate knowledge gained here back to students' lives once they have returned home.
+An important focus of the curriculum is to translate knowledge gained here back to students' lives once they have returned home.

 Adventure and Outdoor Education

 Though our program is an adventure from start to finish, we take pride in offering adventurous and challenging opportunities for huge personal growth.
-Students will participate at their own level in activities from plunging into amazing turquoise waters to kayak trips, a solo reflective experience, SCUBA Certification or continuation, freediving, and personal exercise challenges.
+Students will participate at their own level in activities from plunging into amazing turquoise waters to kayak trips, a solo reflective experience, SCUBA Certification or continuation, free-diving and personal exercise challenges.